-The process can take up to 10 school days.
+The in-year admission process can take up to 15 school days.
 Children living in the local area should continue to attend their current school until an admission date has been agreed at the new school.
-School places cannot be reserved, therefore we process and allocate places, where possible, close to the date the school place is required.
+School places cannot be reserved and therefore the School Admissions team processes and allocates places, where possible, close to the date the school place is required.